 The top of Atlas Peak (2,663 feet) is nearby and can be easily seen from the property with its two antennas on the summit but no grapevines.
 This is a very temperate growing climate as they are entirely above the fog line and during summer heat spikes, temperatures up here are usually more moderate than up valley.
 As a result, hang time is rather long; the grapes tend to ripen slower.

-Much of Atlas Peak features extremely rocky and shallow soils; his property is no different in that regard.
-The vines here in a good year produce about 2 tons per acre.
+Much of Atlas Peak features extremely rocky and shallow soils; the Elan Vineyards property is no different in that regard.
+The vines here in a good year produce about 2.3 tons per acre.

-For several years the original vineyard block on the property produced fruit for Caymus Winery.
-However, after tasting a number of their wines with his Atlas Peak grown fruit, Patrick decided to hold back the grapes and make his own wine.
+Starting in 1989 and for several years the original vineyard block on the property produced grapes for Caymus Winery.
+However, after tasting a number of their wines using his Atlas Peak grown grapes, Patrick decided to hold back some of the fruit and make his own wine.
 His first non commercial vintage was in 1991.
 The quality merited more than ‘home wine’, so the next year he made the first wine bottled commercially under Elan Vineyards, a 1992 Napa Valley Cabernet Sauvignon.
 And before the wine was made on site, early vintages were produced at Monticello Vineyards.

 At face value Elan’s wines speak for themselves but just tasting the wine doesn’t tell the story of 40+ years of hard work developing the vineyards and learning the nuances of the various locations on the property.
 Patrick helped to develop many of the vineyards located within the Atlas Peak appellation as well as beyond.